For those that know Marg, here's some details so far. Exact details

 Birthdays for kids in the street were never forgotten.

-send and I can include it.
+Please anything you want to type or hand write bring along or send and I can include it.
 Single or many stories and I will keep collecting.

-email address (just click it) and I will print them out.
+You can also email your stories to Marg's email address (just click it) and I will print them out.

 Funeral details.
 Margaret will be home in an open coffin Monday